xdawst/hugo/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Researcher in Political Science
+role: Postdoctoral Researcher in Political Science

 # Organizations/Affiliations to show in About widget
 organizations: